The cities of Normandy during the 1944 battles

 Around 7 pm, elements of the 1st Panzergrenadier-Regiment 192 battalion and the 1st Panzer-Regiment 22 battalion (21 Panzer-Division) managed to reconnoitre to the western outskirts of Lion-sur-Mer and A device allied until 9 pm, taking advantage of the difficulties encountered by Anglo-Canadians in linking the two Juno and Sword beaches.
 When British planes and planes fly over the area shortly before 9 pm as part of Operation Mallard, the Germans decide to withdraw to Caen so as not to be cut off from the rest of their units.

 On June 7, 1944, after a relatively quiet night, No.41 RMC was attached to the 9th Infantry Brigade for the continuation of the fighting and, in view of its losses, was placed in support.
 At 3:36 pm, the 2nd Battalion Lincolnshire Regiment ascended the castle and seized it, losing a soldier during the attack and making two German prisoners: most of their opponents had withdrawn before.
-At 1730 hours, the No.41 RMC started up in the direction of the Trout position which he seized and advanced towards Luc-sur-Mer and at 1820 hours, the commandos made the junction with the troops from of Juno.
+At 6:20 pm, the No.41 RMC started up in the direction of Luc-sur-Mer and the commandos made the junction with the troops coming from of Juno.